KnowageLabs/Knowage-Documentation/chapter_5/installation/knowage-ce-installer.rst

 Knowage requires several variables to be configured to launch correctly.

 These can be defined in the ``.env`` file present in the project directory.
+KNOWAGE need to use 2 DB schema, une for the metadata and una for the temporary cache.
+For an initial demo installation using the included database, you can keep the database configuration settings as default.
+You must change them if you are using an existing external database — see **Using External Databases** section.

 Data base parameters:
-KNOWAGE need to use 2 DB schema, une for the metadata and una for the temporary cache.

 • **DB_HOST**: database host